straz/artificialtrust/about.md

 School, and a visiting scientist in the Dept. of Genetics and the Wyss Institute.
-His research interests include applications of synthetic biology to solving problems of security, identity, and data integrity, as well as the classification of diseases which afflict genetic algorithms.
+His research interests include applications of synthetic biology to solving problems of security, identity, and data integrity, as well as the classification of pathologies which afflict learning algorithms.

 Steve is an inventor on 7 patents, and has received three degrees from